shvechkov/nautilus_virustotal/README.md

 # Intro
-TLDR; This is Virus Total (https://www.virustotal.com/) extension for Nautilus (Gnome file manager on Linux) This can be used as poor's man AV.
+This is Virus Total (https://www.virustotal.com/) extension for Nautilus (Gnome file manager on Linux) This can be used as poor's man AV.
 After installing extension, select file & Righ-Click-->Properties->Virus_Total.
 You'll see reports like these:

 ![NotFound](https://github.com/shvechkov/nautilus_virustotal/blob/main/reports.png?raw=true)